jalvesaq/vimcmdline/README.md

 # vimcmdline: Send lines to interpreter

 This plugin sends lines from either [Vim] or [Neovim] to a command line interpreter (REPL application).
-Supported file types are haskell, julia, lisp, matlab, prolog, python, ruby and sh.
-The interpreter may run in a Neovim built-in terminal, an external terminal emulator or in a Tmux pane.
+Supported file types are Haskell, Julia, Lisp, Matlab, Prolog, Python, Ruby and sh.
+The interpreter may run in a Neovim built-in terminal, an external terminal emulator or in a tmux pane.
 The main advantage of running the interpreter in a Neovim terminal is that the output is colorized, as in the screenshot below, where we have different colors for general output, positive and negative numbers, and the prompt line:

 If running in either a Neovim buitin terminal or a external terminal, the plugin runs one instance of the REPL application for each file type.
-If running in Tmux pane, it runs one REPL application for Vim instance.
+If running in tmux pane, it runs one REPL application for Vim instance.

 ![nvim_running_octave](https://cloud.githubusercontent.com/assets/891655/7090493/5fba2426-df71-11e4-8eb8-f17668d9361a.png)

 ## How to install

-Copy the directories *ftplugin*, *plugin* and *syntax* and their files to your *~/.vim* or *~/.config/nvim* directory, or use a plugin manager like [Vim-Plug], [Vundle], [Pathogen], [Neobundle], or other.
+Copy the directories `ftplugin`, `plugin` and `syntax` and their files to your `~/.vim` or `~/.config/nvim` directory, or use a plugin manager like [Vim-Plug], [Vundle], [Pathogen], [Neobundle], or other.

 ## Usage